Towards customizable reinforcement learning agents: Enabling preference specification through online vocabulary expansion: Introduction

 Our objective is to make the data collection process more feedback efficient by automatically gathering likely positive and negative examples of the concept and then querying the user for their labels.
 To this end, we leverage the causal association the target concept has with the concepts that already exist in the symbolic interface.
-This causal knowledge can be automatically obtained if a symbolic PDDL-like model(\cite{geffner2013concise}) is available (\cite{helmert2004planning}).
-If such a domain model is not present, then we expect the user of the system to have some understanding about the task dynamics and provide the causal relationship.
+This causal knowledge can be automatically obtained if a symbolic PDDL-like model is available (\cite{geffner2013concise}; \cite{helmert2004planning}).
+If such a domain model is not present, then we expect the user of the system to have some understanding about the task dynamics and provide the causal relationship between the target concept and some known concept.
+In addition to leveraging the causal relationship to reduce human labeling effort, \textit{PRESCA} also uses a novel data augmentation strategy to reduce the amount of labels needed from the user.
 In figure \ref{fig:1}, we provides the overall flow of the user's interaction with the \textit{PRESCA} system.
 In the following section, we first introduce the planning domain that we use to illustrate and evaluate our approach.
 This is followed by a formal description of the environment model and the symbolic interface used by our AI system.
 We then provide a methodology that efficiently learns a new concept and then uses the learned concept to guide the agent's training.
 In the evaluation section (section \ref{evaluation}), we show the performance of our approach on a Minecraft domain given increasingly complex causal relations.
-We follow that up with a discussion that compares our approach to existing AI approaches that can also be potentially used to incorporate user's preference (including the preference-based RL approaches (\cite{christiano2017deep}, \cite{lee2021pebble}) and the TAMER framework (\cite{knox2009interactively}, \cite{warnell2018deep})).
-Finally, we discuss all the planned improvements we intend to make to the methodology in section \ref{planned_improvements}.
+We follow that up with a discussion that compares our approach to existing AI approaches that can also be potentially used to incorporate user's preference.
+Finally, we discuss the possible improvements in section \ref{planned_improvements}.